garrandall/popular-music-data/tracks/hey-baby-ringo-starr.md

   start_date: '1977-02-12'
 ---

-Hey, hey, baby, i wanna know
+Hey, hey, baby, I wanna know
 If you'll be my girl;
-Hey, hey, baby, i wanna know
+Hey, hey, baby, I wanna know
 If you'll be my girl.

-When i saw you walking down the street,
+When I saw you walking down the street,
-I said, "that's the kind of girl i just like to meet."
+I said, "that's the kind of girl I just like to meet."
 She's so pretty, lord, she's so fine,
 I'm gonna make her mine, mine.

-I said, "hey, hey, baby, i wanna know
+I said, "hey, hey, baby, I wanna know
 If you'll be my girl."

 When you turned and walked away,
-That's when i wanna say,
+That's when I wanna say,
 "come on, baby, give me a whirl,
 I wanna know if you'll be my girl."

-I said, "hey, hey, baby, i wanna know
+I said, "hey, hey, baby, I wanna know
 If you'll be my girl."

 When you turned and walked away,
-That's when i wanna say,
+That's when I wanna say,
 "come on, baby, give me a whirl,
 I wanna know if you'll be my girl."